 Her explanation for what drew her to Russia and all things Russian feels flimsy, and that’s my only complaint.
 Yes, I’m judgmental for saying I dislike someone’s personal reasoning.
 But I mention it because it gets so much page space that I got tired of reading it because I didn’t really buy it.
 The gist is that no one in her family knew the origin of their surname, she guessed it might be Russian and glommed onto studying Russian in the hopes of finding heritage and a deeper identity there.

 Groskop goes through an identity crisis of sorts when she realizes they don’t have Russian roots, and it never convinced me.
 She herself refers to it as an “enthusiastic but pointless quest for an identity”.
 Now, maybe it’s all true and as I said, I’m being unnecessarily judgmental.
-As someone who’s also obsessed with Russia and all things Russian, I understand that it’s an interest that draws questions and curiosity that you repeatedly defend.
+As a fellow Russia-obsessive, I understand that it’s an interest that draws questions and curiosity that you repeatedly defend.
 But her explanations felt superfluous.
 Maybe that’s my personal perspective intruding, and this wouldn’t bother someone else at all.
 I mention it because it was the sole drawback for me.

 Apart from that, the book is delightful.
 It’s a little course in Russian literature that’s lighthearted but still smart if you’ve read and know these books and authors well, and hilarious and brief enough if, like me, you’re not at all interested in reading the majority of them.
 I loved that so much of the material focused on the authors, their eccentric personalities and the times they lived in.